-It's no secret that today's modern Studless Ice & Snow tires deliver excellent traction in winter's worst weather, providing slush, snow and ice traction that easily surpasses even the best all-season tire.
+It's no secret that modern Studless Ice and Snow tires deliver excellent traction in winter's worst weather, providing slush, snow and ice traction that easily surpasses even the best all-season tire.
 As they say, there's nothing better than having the right tool for the job.

 Our testing took the group to the glare ice of a local ice hockey rink to replicate the slippery conditions of an icy intersection.
 We also drove them out on the road to experience their ride comfort, noise qualities and light handling on clear roads, and measured stopping distance on our test track in dry and wet conditions.
 Our evaluation used 2011 BMW E92 328i coupes fitted with new, full tread depth 205/55R16 tires mounted on 16x7.5" wheels.

 Our 6.6-mile loop of expressway, state highway and county roads provides a great variety of road conditions that include city and highway speeds, smooth and coarse concrete, as well as new and patched asphalt.
 This route allows our team to experience noise comfort, ride quality and everyday handling, just as you would during your drive to school or work.

 Recognizing that these winter specialists are not intended for aggressive dry road handling, our team adjusted their driving style and expectations accordingly.
 With that, they found the handling of the ExtremeWinterContact and X-Ice Xi2 to be the most responsive, both feeling almost like an all-season tire.
 The Blizzak WS70 provided stable handling, but didn't have the responsiveness of the ExtremeWinterContact or X-Ice Xi2, while the Graspic DS-3 felt a little less precise than the other three.